-Now that CPS has become involved, you are feeling stressed out to the max.
-The purpose of the CPS investigation is not all that clear to you, and attempts to contact your caseworker usually end up in voicemails being left multiple times per day.
-It is not ideal for a parent like yourself with a lot of questions and not much time to get the answers you need.
+Now that CPS has become involved, you feel stressed out to the max.
+The purpose of the CPS investigation is not all that clear to you and attempts to contact your caseworker usually end up in voicemails being left multiple times per day.
+It is not ideal for a parent like yourself with many questions and not much time to get the answers you need.

 Keep your head up for your child's sake.

-While it is easy to feel sorry for yourself when CPS knocks on your door, keep in mind that your child is the one who is truly suffering here.
-He or she does not understand anything that is going on most likely and has now been exposed to people and things that were before unknown to him or her.
+While it is easy to feel sorry for yourself when CPS knocks on your door, keep in mind that your child is the one who is genuinely suffering here.
+They do not understand anything that is going on most likely and have now been exposed to people and things that were before unknown to him or them.

-To help your child get back into your home, you must take steps to protect yourself and your own well being during a CPS investigation.
+To help your child get back into your home, you must take steps to protect yourself and your well-being during a CPS investigation.

 Talk to people that you trust and remain positive.

 These two suggestions may not be easy for you to practice, but I can tell you that they are essential to your remaining sane during a CPS case.
 If you have family, friends, people from church, or a therapist available to you, by all means, talk daily to these folks about your situation.